 Graham has invested a great deal of time and efforts dedicated in giving back to charitable organizations related to the military for wounded soldiers and emergency responders.
-As a proud patriot and avid motorcyclist, Graham has involved himself in numerous events to donate his services whether being a meet and greet or live performances.
+As a proud patriot and Graham has involved himself in numerous events to donate his services whether being a meet and greet or live performances.

 Inspired by various artists, Graham’s songs and performance bring a taste of Y2K country/folk to modern country with a touch of rockabilly.
-Currently Graham is signed to a record label with Allied Music Group in California and has recently recorded his debut Album in Nashville entitled "V1".
-Graham is a proud serving first responder and continues to dedicate time and efforts into the country music community as well as his own hometown community of Collingwood, Ontario, Canada.
+Currently, Graham is signed to a record label with Allied Music Group in California and has recently recorded his debut Album in Nashville entitled "V1".
+Graham is a proud serving first responder and continues to dedicate time and efforts into the folk/country music community as well as his own hometown community of Collingwood, Ontario, Canada.